stanfordnlp/dspy/api/language_model_clients/PremAI.md

 Writing Prompt Templates can be super messy.
 Prompt templates are long, hard to manage, and must be continuously tweaked to improve and keep the same throughout the application.

 With **Prem**, writing and managing prompts can be super easy.
-The **_Templates_** tab inside the [launchpad](https://docs.premai.io/get-started/launchpad) helps you write as many prompts you need and use it inside the SDK to make your application running using those prompts.
+The **_Templates_** tab inside the [launchpad](https://docs.premai.io/get-started/launchpad) helps you write as many prompts as you need and use it inside the SDK to make your application run using those prompts.
 You can read more about Prompt Templates [here](https://docs.premai.io/get-started/prem-templates).

-Using templates in DsPY is quite easy.
-First, here is an example of a prompt template which you store / re-iterate inside Prem.
+Using templates in DSPy is quite easy.
+First, here is an example of a prompt template that you store / re-iterate inside Prem.

 ```python
 template = """